sakethpathike/Linkora/README.md

 Contributions are welcome!
 Feel free to raise issues or submit pull requests to improve Linkora.

-- If you're looking to contribute, you can refer to the "Upcoming Updates" section above for areas to work on or any related stuff.
+- If you're looking to contribute to code, you can refer to the "Upcoming Updates" section above for areas to work on or any related stuff.

+##### Refer to [this guide](https://github.com/sakethpathike/LinkoraLocalizationServer/blob/master/README.md) for contributing to language strings.
 ## License

 ```